Turning Waste into Worth: Inside CoFTI’s Food Loss and Food Waste Action Lab

 Food loss and waste isn’t a single-actor problem; it’s the result of multiple cracks in the value chain.
 Some start right at the farm, where fruits, vegetables, and grains are discarded due to cosmetic imperfections or lack of timely harvesting.
 Others appear in storage and transport, where inadequate facilities mean fresh produce spoils before it reaches consumers.

-From waste to value: the promise of valorisation
+From waste to value: The promise of valorisation

 One of the Action Lab’s core approaches is valorisation: transforming what we call waste into valuable, nutrition-rich products.

-The double burden: undernutrition and overnutrition
+The double burden: Undernutrition and Overnutrition

 Working across Action Labs